digicast-ca/photobomber/README.md

 - Our current development stack uses mainly Laravel, Vue and Tailwindcss, so this project makes all of those available to you.
 Nevertheless, feel free to use different technologies in your implementation.
 - Although you should try to make your code as self-explanatory as possible, please try to document your implementation steps just so we can get a glimpse at your thought process.
 If you decide to do that, please use the `NOTES.md` file.
 - Please take screenshots of your final solution and send them along with the code.
 - You should use the `AlbumCompiler` class to trigger the fake album compilation.
+This class is already implemented, you just need to use it.
 - You should finish implementing the `AlbumCompilationWebhookController` class to handle the fake album compilation success or failure.
 - A user is created for you when you migrate your database (email: `photobomber@icastgo.com` / password: `password`).
 - See the installation steps for further local environment setup.